 Banana Chocolate Chip Cookies

-PrintJump to Recipe
+Jump to Recipe

 Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 These Banana Chocolate Chip Cookies are like if chocolate chip cookies and banana bread got married.
-They are perfectly soft, nutty and deliciously banana-like.
-They take less than 30 minutes to come together.
-And bake in less than 12 minutes.
+They are perfectly soft, nutty, and deliciously banana-like.
+They take less than 30 minutes to come together and bake in less than 12 minutes.
 Fast and delicious!

 Banana Chocolate Chip Cookies on a plate with iced coffees